 Albert Dock showcases Liverpool’s rich industrial history, with shipping docks and old warehouses lining the waterfront.
 Opened in 1846, Albert Dock was built using iron and brick, becoming the first non-combustible warehouse system in the world.
 Its construction revolutionized the docking system, as ships were able to be loaded directly from warehouses, and featured the world’s first hydraulic cranes!

 Today, Albert Dock is a heritage site and attracts around 4,000,000 tourists every year.
 This is a great place to find entertainment and food, as well as explore the well-preserved history of this maritime city.
+You can also admire the dock druing a 50min river cruise – it’s the perfect balance between sightseeing and relaxation!

 #2 – The World Museum